nvdaes/placeMarkers/readme.md

 ## Changes for 14.0 ##
 *	The command to copy the name of the file where place markers data will be saved has been replaced by a command which shows this file name in browse mode.
 This is not assigned to a gesture.
+*	The "Text to search" field does not overlap the "Saved text" field anymore.
+(Thanks to Cyrille Bougot).
 *	Requires NVDA 2019.3 or later.

 ## Changes for 13.0 ##